 Installing Docker

 The first step in installing Docker on Linux is to update the package index.
-This ensures that you have the most recent version of the Docker packages available and reduces the risk of encountering any compatibility issues.
+That way you get the most recent version of the Docker packages available, and you avoid a few compatibility problems.

 Here’s how to update the package index on different types of Linux systems: